RenzoRomeo/MinecraftClone/README.md

 # MinecraftClone

-Minecraft clone made for educational purposes.
+Minecraft clone made with the purpose of learning the OpenGL API.

 # TODO